calvinmacatantan/parallel-school-assignment-sim/README.md

 **Trade-off:**
 - `n_batches = 1` is equivalent to full DA (zero blocking pairs).
-- Increasing `n_batches` exposes more intra-trial parallelism but introduces blocking pairs at band boundaries (a band-2 student may be blocked by a worse-lottery band-1 student).
-Blocking pairs are bounded by the number of cross-band preference conflicts.
+- Increasing `n_batches` exposes more intra-trial parallelism with **no loss in stability**.
+Because bands are formed by lottery rank order, all band-k students have better lottery numbers than any band-(k+1) student, so later-band students can never displace earlier-band students.
+Blocking pairs across band boundaries are structurally impossible.
+- The measurable benefit is speed: B=8 is approximately 2× faster than B=1
+  in a tight market because smaller bands require fewer DA proposal rounds.

 ---